Waste education

 Recycle - Create a sorting and recycling station

-Sorting your waste may seem like a daunting activity but customising bins around your home, school or workplace makes recycling easy.
+Sorting your waste may seem like a daunting task, but customising bins around your home, school or workplace makes recycling easy.

-You don’t need to buy anything new.
-Try repurposing baskets, boxes or buckets and decorate them as an activity.
+You don’t need to buy anything new, try repurposing (and redecorating) baskets, boxes or buckets.

 Tip: You can use the pre-made templates in the activity and worksheet section.